Effects of edge addition or removal on the nullity of a graph: Introduction

 \section{Introduction}

-Lights out is a game which can be played on any undirected simple graph $G(V,E)$.
+Lights Out is a game which can be played on any undirected simple graph $G(V,E)$.
 The rules of the game are as follows.
 Initially every vertex has one of the two states \emph{on} or \emph{off}.
 Every push on a vertex switches the state of the vertex and all of its neighbors.
 This push is called \emph{the activation of the vertex}.
 The aim of the game is to turn all vertices to \emph{off} state by applying an activation pattern.
-It can be easily observed that the order of the activations or the act of activating a vertex more than once does not have any importance.
+It can be easily observed that the order in which the vertices are pushed is unimportant for the final result.
+Moreover pushing a vertex even number of times is equivalent to not pushing it and pushing a vertex odd number of times is equivalent to pushing it once.
 Therefore, any activation pattern can be identified by the set of activated vertices.
 On the other hand, any initial configuration can be identified by the set of \emph{on} state vertices.
 Note also that there is a one to one correspondence between the subsets of $V(G)$ and elements of $\mathbb{Z}_2^n$ where $n$ is the order of $V(G)$.
 Indeed, if we enumerate $V(G)$ as $V(G)=\{v_1,...,v_n\}$ then every set $S$ can be characterized by its characteristic column vector $\mathbf{x}_S=(s_1,...,s_n)^t \in \mathbb{Z}_2^n,$ where $\mathbf{x}_S(v_i):=s_i=1$ if $v_i\in S$, and $s_i=0$ otherwise.
 Conversely, every element $\mathbf{x}$ of $\mathbb{Z}_2^n$ is the characteristic vector of its support set which consists of those vertices $v$ such that $\mathbf{x}(v)=1$.
-Hence any activation pattern and initial configuration can be identified by the vectors of $\mathbb{Z}_2^n$ as well.
+Hence, any activation pattern and initial configuration can be identified by the vectors of $\mathbb{Z}_2^n$ as well.

 If an activation pattern set $P$ (activation pattern vector $\mathbf{p}$) turns all vertices to off state for a given initial configuration set $C$ (initial configuration vector $\mathbf{c}$) , then $C$ ($\mathbf{c}$) is called solvable and $P$ ($\mathbf{p}$) is called a solving pattern for $C$ ($\mathbf{c}$).
 We may also say $P$ solves $C$ ($\mathbf{p}$ solves $\mathbf{c}$).
 The graph $G$ is called \emph{always solvable} if every configuration is solvable.